A breakdown of adult

 - You just can’t seem to stick to one thing until it’s finished…something more exciting always distracts you

-You struggle to resist short-term pleasure in exchange for long-term reward.
+Adult ADHD symptoms also include the struggle to resist short-term pleasure in exchange for long-term reward.

 - You can’t seem to make yourself do the things you hate to do